superpaul/style-guide/sunstarcebunewsstyle.md

 Set in lower case, except for those which take the name of a person identified with it.

-So: diarrhea, leukemia, Parkinson's disease, Alzheimer's disease, Down syndrome disinterested, uninterested
+**So**: diarrhea, leukemia, Parkinson's disease, Alzheimer's disease, Down syndrome

+**disinterested, uninterested**

 **Disinterested** means impartial, unbiased. **Uninterested** means lacking in interest.

 **dispute**, **refute**

-To dispute means to debate or question.
-To refute means to overthrow by argument or evidence.
-Unless a source can cite proof and is backed by experts, he can only dispute, not refute, allegations or claims in a story.
+To *dispute* means to debate or question.
+To *refute* means to overthrow by argument or evidence.
+Unless a source can cite proof and is backed by experts, he can *only dispute*, *not refute*, allegations or claims in a story.

 **dissociate** (not disassociate)